 See our complete article on how to prune and control Asian jasmine for more tips.

 Cultivars to Select

 While most of the T. asiaticum I see growing around Austin is just the generic, open-pollinated naturalized type, a few crafty breeders have developed some interesting cultivars.

-For example, T. asiaticum ‘HOSNS,’ also known as ‘Snow-N-Summer,’ is a cultivar developed by Monrovia.
+For example, T. asiaticum ‘HOSNS,’ also known as Snow-N-Summer™, is a cultivar developed by Monrovia.

 Its leaves start out pink, then turn white, then mature to variegated white and green.
 The plant produces small, tubular, creamy yellow flowers that are fragrant.

-You can find ‘Snow-N-Summer’ in 1-gallon pots available on Amazon.
+You can find ‘Snow-N-Summer’ in 1-gallon pots available from Fast Growing Trees.

 From Japan comes T. asiaticum ‘Kiifu Chirimen,’ a dwarf variegated Asian jasmine whose small leaves grow in copper-bronze and mature to pewter-silvery green.

 T. asiaticum ‘Gold Brocade’ or ‘Ojon Nishiki’ is another cultivar from Japan.
 It grows variegated foliage that emerges in red and orange, and then matures to gold and deep green.

 Managing Pests and Disease